koii-network/docs/compute/aggregator/task.md

 ### Basic Configuration

-The `query` object is your key to customizing the data you receive from Twitter.
+The `query` object is your key to customizing the data you receive from the source website.
 Here's a basic example:

 ```javascript
 let searchTerm = "#koii";